stratosphereips/NetSecGame/README.md

 ```

 ## Components of the NetSecGame Environment
-The NetSecGame environment has several components in following files:
+The NetSecGame environment has several components in the following files:

 - File `env/network_security_game.py` implements the game environment
-- File `env/game_components.py` implements a library with objects used int the environment
+- File `env/game_components.py` implements a library with objects used in the environment
-- File `utils/utils.py` is a collenction of utils function which can be used by the agents
+- File `utils/utils.py` is a collection of utils function which the agents can use
 - Files in the `env/scenarios` folder, such as `env/scenarios/scenario_configuration.py`.
-Implements the configuration of hosts, data, services, and connections in the network game.
+Implements the network game's configuration of hosts, data, services, and connections.
 It is taken from CYST.
 - Files such as `agent/q_learning/q_agent.py` that implement the RL agents.

 The [scenarios](#definition-of-the-network-topology) define the **topology** of a network (number of hosts, connections, networks, services, data, users, firewall rules, etc.) while the [task-configuration](#task-configuration) is to be used for definition of the exact task for the agent in one of the scenarios (with fix topology).